hyperledger/fabric-samples/docs/fabric-samples-ci.md

   of the patchset and runs the below tests from the `Jenkinsfile`.
 Note: when you are ready to merge the patchset, it's always a best practice to rebase the patchset on the latest commit.

-All the below tests runs on the Hyperledger infarstructure x86_64 build nodes.
+All the below tests runs on the Hyperledger infrastructure x86_64 build nodes.
 All these nodes uses the packer with pre-configured software packages.
 This helps us to run the tests in much faster than installing required packages everytime.

 Below steps shows what each stage does in the Jenkins pipeline verify and merge flow.
-Before execute the below tests, it clean the environment (Deletes the left over build artifiacts) and clone the repository with the Gerrit Refspec.
+Before execute the below tests, it clean the environment (Deletes the left over build artifacts) and clone the repository with the Gerrit Refspec.

 ![](pipeline_flow.png)